Skip to main content

 Case Management Agencies (CMAs) - Through CMAs, individuals with ID may be able to access Medicaid Waivers, which are a set of Health First Colorado benefits that you might be able to use in certain cases.
 These benefits can not only support individuals with ID in their home and community, they can also provide support while attending college!
 Additionally, some CMAs have "self-determination funds," "unmet needs funds," other scholarships where individuals can apply for financial assistance to meet their goals, like going to college.
 Find your Case Management Agency here.

-Department of Vocational Rehabilitation - Students with intellectual disability may be able to access support from the Division of Vocational Rehabilitation (DVR) to help offset some of the cost of a college education while working to achieve their employment goals.
-DVR's services are very individualized, so families are encouraged to discuss support options with their counselor.
-To learn more about DVR and find your local office, please visit DVR's website for more information.
+Division of Vocational Rehabilitation (DVR) - Students with ID may be able to access support from DVR to help offset some of the cost of a college education while working to achieve their employment goals.
+DVR's services are very individualized, so families should discuss support options with their DVR counselor.
+To learn more about DVR and find your local office, please visit DVR's website.

 Think College - Think College is a national organization dedicated to developing, expanding, and improving inclusive higher education options for people with ID.
 Visit their resource page to find out about other options for paying for college.